-The College Writing Program is home to the Primary Writing Requirement, the College’s first step in drawing students into our community of researchers and writers, the Undergraduate Program for Speakers of Other Languages, and the College Writing Center, where students can find tutoring services.
+The Writing, Speaking, and Argument Program is home to the Primary Writing Requirement, the College’s first step in drawing students into our community of researchers and writers, the English for Academic Purposes Program (formerly the ESOL Program), and the Writing and Speaking Center, where students can find tutoring services.

 Primary Writing Requirement and Placement

 All students at the University of Rochester, whether incoming freshmen or transfers, must satisfy the Primary Writing Requirement.
 The majority of students fulfill the requirement by earning a "C" or better in WRT 105, Reasoning and Writing in the College, or WRT 105E, a version of 105 chosen by students who need more support to meet the demands of college-level writing.
 Students who believe that they are already proficient college writers may petition to substitute a University of Rochester writing-intensive course for WRT 105/105E.
-The substitute course may not also be used to fulfill the upper-level writing requirement.
-Transfer students who have completed a WRT 105/105E-equivalent at another institution and received a B or better may petition to use this course to satisfy the primary writing requirement.
-For more information on satisfying the Primary Writing Requirement, including instructions on how to access the Writing Placement Survey, please refer to http://writing.rochester.edu.
+The substitute course may not also be used to fulfill the Upper-Level Writing Requirement.
+Transfer students who have completed a WRT 105/105E-equivalent at another institution and received a B or better may petition to use this course to satisfy the Primary Writing Requirement.
+For more information on satisfying the Primary Writing Requirement, including instructions on how to access the Writing Placement Survey, please refer to writing.rochester.edu.

-Students admitted to the College through the ESOL Program fulfill the requirement by earning a grade of "C" or higher in WRT 103, ESOL Critical Reading, Reasoning, and Writing, and WRT 104, ESOL Research, Reading, and Writing.
-For more information on ESOL placement and courses, please refer to http://writing.rochester.edu/ESOL.
+Students admitted to the College through the English for Academic Purposes Program fulfill the requirement by earning a grade of "C" or higher in WRT 103, EAPP Critical Reading, Reasoning, and Writing, and WRT 104, EAPP Research, Reading, and Writing.
+For more information on EAPP placement and courses, please refer to writing.rochester.edu/EAPP.

 WRT 101.
-ESOL Speaking and Listening I. This course is designed to help undergraduate nonnative speakers of English improve their English oral communication and listening skills in preparation for social interactions at the University.
+EAPP Speaking and Listening I. Designed to help undergraduate nonnative speakers of English improve their English oral communication and listening skills in preparation for social interactions at the University.
 Students practice speaking at greater length and faster speed by developing fluency, grammatical accuracy, complexity of sentence structures, and vocabulary.
 In addition, students practice listening actively to peers, summarizing, paraphrasing, and repeating key information from native speakers of English.
-The course also covers such techniques as asking follow-up questions, using socialization strategies, adapting to cultural differences, practicing small talk, and making formal and informal introductions.
+Also covers such techniques as asking follow-up questions, using socialization strategies, adapting to cultural differences, practicing small talk, and making formal and informal introductions.
 Class work takes place in and out of the classroom with the collaboration of native and nonnative speakers of English in formal and informal settings.
 Significant class time is devoted to English pronunciation.
 (Fall)

 WRT 102.
-ESOL Speaking and Listening II.
-This course builds upon the lessons from WRT 101, ESOL Speaking and Listening I, and is designed to help undergraduate nonnative speakers of English improve their English oral communication and listening skills in preparation for academic and social interactions.
+EAPP Speaking and Listening II.
+Builds upon the lessons from WRT 101, EAPP Speaking and Listening I, and is designed to help undergraduate nonnative speakers of English improve their English oral communication and listening skills in preparation for academic and social interactions.
 Students practice taking notes, summarizing, repeating, and critiquing key information from recorded lectures and presentations—with an emphasis on the discourse most prevalent in undergraduate university courses.
 Students also practice communicating in different academic, social, and cultural contexts as they engage in classroom conversation, debates, interviews, speaking to formal audiences, and giving academic presentations in English.
 Class work takes place in and out of the classroom with the collaboration of native and nonnative speakers of English in formal and informal settings.
 Class time is devoted to English pronunciation.
 (Spring)

 WRT 105.
 Reasoning and Writing in the College.
-WRT 105 introduces students to disciplinary writing at the college level through instruction in small sections that focuses on the act of writing.
+Introduces students to disciplinary writing at the college level through instruction in small sections that focuses on the act of writing.
 Section topics have ranged from “Adolescence: War or Peace” to “Searching for Whales: Myth, Science, and Ecological Sustainability,” and cover a range of subjects and disciplines.
-The course provides instruction and practice in clear and effective writing and in constructing cogent and compelling arguments, as students draft and revise numerous papers of different forms and lengths.
+Provides instruction and practice in clear and effective writing and in constructing cogent and compelling arguments, as students draft and revise numerous papers of different forms and lengths.
 Students consider the roles of audience and purpose in shaping the organization, style, and argumentative strategies of their own papers, while they learn to become critical readers of their writing through peer critiques and revision/editing workshops.
 (Fall and Spring)

 WRT 245/ENG 285.
 Advanced Writing and Peer Tutoring.
-This course prepares sophomores, juniors, and seniors enrolled in five-year programs from the humanities, sciences, and the social sciences for work as writing fellows.
-The course design facilitates development of a strong, intuitive writer and speaker in order to become a successful reader, listener, and responder in peer-tutoring situations.
+Prepares sophomores, juniors, and seniors enrolled in five-year programs for work as writing fellows.
+Facilitates development of a strong, intuitive writer and speaker in order to become a successful reader, listener, and responder in peer-tutoring situations.
 Ample writing and rewriting experiences, practice in informal and formal speaking, and the critical reading of published essays and student work enhance students’ abilities to become conscious, flexible communicators.
 Before tutoring on their own, students observe writing fellows and writing center consultants conduct tutoring sessions.
 On completion of the course with a "B" or better, students should be ready to conduct tutoring sessions as writing fellows.
 Prerequisite: satisfaction of Primary Writing Requirement and a minimum GPA of 3.0; by application only.
 (Fall)